ins-pirat-ion/art/README.md

 # art
-Pieces of creation, everything unlicensed or copyhearted if you wish.
+Hopefully to some extent creative pieces, everything unlicensed or copyhearted if you wish.
 Whatever you wish.
 Make art, not law.

 http://copyheart.org/